suruz/bullet-physics-performance-optimized/README.md

 # bullet-physics-performance-optimized
-bullet-physics-performance-optimized for devices like Nintendo DS
+A Bullet Physics Engine clone for devices like Nintendo DS

 Here is exmple of common physics setup using bullet